 - Pathway 2: 1 year of general experience

 - For both pathways, 500+ attest hours are needed for those who want to sign attest reports.

-- The CA State Board only accepts the California course in Professional Ethics for CPAs (PETH) available from the California CPA Education Foundation.
+- The CA State Board only accepts the Professional Ethics for CPAs (PETH) from the California CPA Education Foundation.

 - The exam has to be taken within 2 years after the submission of the license application.

 3. California CPA Requirements on Residency and Age

 - California residency not required

 - Minimum age: none

 - Social security number is not required to sit for the exam, but needed to obtain the license